saeesh03/MoneyManager-App/README.md

 # MoneyManager-App
 ## About

+Money Manager is an android based application use for keeping the records of expenses and savings.
 Money Manager application which will monitor Expense-Saving of an user on an everyday basis.
 This application takes Expenses from user and stores it for future references.